Budibase/website/content/portals/templates/University Portal App/index.md

 * Resource bookings.
 * Student-life.
 * Pastoral resources.
-* Academic and enrollment requirements.
+* Academic and enrolment requirements.

 Where possible, a higher education portal should also allow students and staff to manipulate this data.
 This can mean registering for courses, contacting teaching staff, booking resources, or any other admin task.